 If you are wishing to bring a fiancé to the United States for marriage, you must be a U.S citizen and sponsor their K-1 visa application.
 Visa sponsors are financially responsible for their sponsee, but once they are in the United States with their K-1 status, she or he is eligible to apply for permission to work in the country.
 If you are not a citizen of the United States, you are not eligible to sponsor a K-1 fiancé visa, but your fiancé may be eligible to enter the country through another visa status.
 It is imperative that you consult with an experienced immigration lawyer before applying for any visa.

-If you are planning to bring your fiancé to the United States to get married, you should contact an experienced and knowledgeable Houston immigration lawyer at The Gonzalez Law Group, PLLC.
+If you are planning to bring your fiancé to the United States to get married, you should contact an experienced and knowledgeable Houston immigration lawyer at The Gonzalez Law Group.
 Our attorneys understand the stringent requirements involved in K-1 visa applications and will strive to achieve a successful outcome.
-Call us today at The Gonzalez Law Group, PLLC or submit your information in our online form for a free case consultation.
+Call us today at (832) 530-4070 or submit your information in our online form for a free case consultation.

 Overview of Fiancé Visa (K-1) in Houston, TX

 A K-1 fiancé visa is considered a nonimmigrant visa and the United States requires it for U.S citizens who are planning to marry a foreign citizen.
 A fiancé visa allows for a foreign citizen, the fiancé, to travel to the United States and marry his to her U.S citizen sponsor within 90 days of arrival.
 A K-1 visa does not grant the fiancé the right to permanent citizenship, but once married, the visa holder can proceed to apply for legal permanent resident status (LPR).